hashicorp/design-system/website/docs/components/dropdown/partials/accessibility/accessibility.md

 ### Keyboard navigation

-[Many types of users](https://webaim.org/techniques/keyboard/) rely on their keyboard to navigate the web, so it’s important that we annotate the [focus order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html#:~:text=3%3A%20Focus%20Order-,Success%20Criterion%202.4.,that%20preserves%20meaning%20and%20operability) (how keyboard users navigate the web) to ensure we’re providing them with a natural path and great experience.
+[Many types of users](https://webaim.org/techniques/keyboard/) rely on their keyboard to navigate the web, so it’s important that our designs have annotations for the [focus order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html#:~:text=3%3A%20Focus%20Order-,Success%20Criterion%202.4.,that%20preserves%20meaning%20and%20operability) (how keyboard users navigate the web) to ensure we’re providing them with a natural path and great experience.

 !!!
 Info